Oh, the excitement I felt when my husband, Jeff, and I began to imagine starting a photography business.

 I was a new mom and we were living in our tiny mobile home.
 Those days spent holding our crying, teething child were long and exhausting.

-We were two years into marriage and had decided to stay at home with our children.
-I remember thinking how different my life had become than when I was working at the fancy bank downtown as a business banker.
+We were two years into marriage and had decided I would stay at home with our children.
+I remember thinking how different my life had become than when I was working at a fancy bank downtown as a corporate banker.

 Fast forward: That baby is now 22 years old and married, and I’ve learned a lot over those intervening years.
 I want to share three valuable lessons I’ve learned in my desire to live life fully alive.

 1. Whatever I seek first will organize every other thing in my life.

 My heart’s desire has always been to be present in each moment of my life and to have deep, meaningful relationships with my family members.
 The opposite occurred when I made my business my No. 1 focus.

 Unhappy with the life I created, I decided to listen to my heart again, to focus on my personal life and build my business life around it.
 I wanted time to take care of the physical needs of my family and my home, time to invest in my marriage and my kids, and time to enjoy life.

 Once I understood what really mattered to me and how much time it required, I realized I had about 25 hours a week available to invest in my business.
 When I turned my focus to the things in life that matter to me, my business became a fun place for me to help provide for my family.

 2. I’ve learned that my business can be an expression of me, but not a source of my self-worth.

 In those challenging days of being a young mom, I looked to my business to help me feel valuable.
 Instead, though, I felt less self-worth as I exhausted myself trying to earn it.